Watch the video and see what I think.

 August 26 to August 29, 1968

-I came here to Chicago to find a job and see my father for the first time.
-Both of the things I did do.
-Even so, my mind would not let me rest.
+I came to Chicago to find a job and see my father for the first time—both things I did.
+But, even so, my mind would not let me rest.
 I could not resist the draw of the action on the streets leading up to the 1968 Democratic National Convention.
 The convention was held during a year that would be remembered as a wake-up call and a warning to our nation.
-How easily it seems for us to forget.
+How easy it seems for us to forget.

 Headline 2012: The Pentagon Is Offering Free Military Hardware to Every Police Department in the US

 It was a social revolution with no blueprint.
 The Viet Nam war was in full force, and American “politics” had become a dangerous game in my lifetime.
 First, there was Dr. Martin Luther King on April 4 and the civil unrest that followed.
 Then, two months after Dr. King’s death on June 5, as if timed by fate, came the murder of Democratic presidential hopeful Senator Robert F. Kennedy.
 Was all of this some kind of test?
 Yes, it was, and the grades are still coming in.
 But, for me, it was as if I had been programmed—I did not think of this then—to be an up-close witness to the contest of what is and what is not.
 I had to be there, did not know it, and had no choice.
 I quit my job, not really knowing why.
 Dream On.